Teaching Position Available: Fall/Winter 2017-18

-The Dan School of Drama and Music, Queen’s University invites applications from suitably-qualified applicants for the following course offered during the 2017-2018 academic year:
+The Dan School of Drama and Music, Queen’s University invites applications from suitably-qualified applicants to assume 100% responsibility for the following full-year course (6 units, lecture) offered during the fall/winter terms of the 2017-2018 academic year:

 Fall classes begin on September 11, 2017 and end on December 1, 2017, with exams ending December 21, 2017.
 Winter classes begin on January 8, 2018 and end on April 6, 2018, with exams ending April 26, 2018.

-Candidates should have experience with choral conducting and an understanding of the field of women’s choral work, including an awareness of the general history, theory and practice of the field, as applicable.
+Candidates should have experience with the academic study of theatre.
+This includes the ability to demonstrate a breadth of understanding in the field, including an awareness of the general history, theory and practice.
+Ideally, candidates will have a PhD in the area.
 The successful candidate will exhibit strong potential for outstanding teaching contributions and a commitment to pedagogical excellence.
 Flexibility in scheduling is required as courses have already been scheduled.

 The academic staff at Queen's are governed by a Collective Agreement between Queen's University Faculty Association (QUFA) and the University which is posted at http://www.queensu.ca/facultyrelations/faculty-librarians-and-archivists/collective-agreement